indurkarayush2004/cyber-security/SIEM.md

 - The <log_alert_level> tag sets the minimum severity level to trigger alerts stored in the /var/ossec/logs/alerts/alerts.log and/or the /var/ossec/logs/alerts/alerts.json file.
 The default value is 3.
 The allowed value is any integer from 1 to 16 as referenced in the rules classification guide.

 - The <email_alert_level> tag sets the minimum severity level for an alert to generate an email notification.
 The default value is 12.
 The allowed value is any integer from 1 to 16.
 This setting overrides granular email alert configuration.
 However, the alert_by_email option within individual rules can override both global and granular alert level thresholds to trigger an email alert.

+## Conclusion
+- This project successfully demonstrated the collection, monitoring, and analysis of Windows Security Events using the Wazuh SIEM platform.
+Windows Event Logs were collected through the Wazuh Agent, parsed and normalized by the Wazuh Manager, and analyzed using predefined and custom detection rules.
+Important security events such as successful logins (4624), failed logins (4625), explicit credential usage (4648), new service installation (7045), and successful RDP authentication (1149) were monitored in real time.

+- The project showed how SIEM solutions can automate log collection, event correlation, threat detection, and alert generation, enabling security analysts to identify suspicious activities such as brute-force attacks, credential misuse, unauthorized service creation, and remote access attempts.
+The Wazuh Dashboard provided centralized visibility for investigating alerts and responding to potential security incidents.

+- Overall, the implementation demonstrates that Wazuh is an effective open-source SIEM platform for improving system monitoring, enhancing threat detection capabilities, and supporting incident response in Windows environments.